dkraczkowski/js.class/README.md

 js.class [![Build Status](https://travis-ci.org/dkraczkowski/js.class.svg?branch=master)](https://travis-ci.org/dkraczkowski/js.class)
 ========

 js.class is a library which focuses on simplifying OOP in javascript.
-Additionaly it is very fast if you compare it to libraries like: `klass`, `ee-class` or even `Class`.
+JSClass performs with great speed if you compare it to other libraries like: `klass`, `ee-class` or even `Class`.

 ###Features: